-When TA spoke to the students at Stella Maris Academy in Trepassey, NL in 2006, she had no idea that that engagement would lead her to over 120 schools visits in three different countries and five provinces.
-TA’s educational outreach program has encouraged over 85,000 youth to have Big Dreams and Big Goals and to become more physically active.
+When TA spoke to the students at Stella Maris Academy in Trepassey, NL in 2006, TA had no idea that moment would lead to over 450 schools visits in five different countries and six different provinces.
+TA’s educational outreach program has encouraged over 100,000 youth to have Big Dreams and Big Goals and to become more physically active.

-TA is currently visiting Grade Four and Grade Five classrooms as part of the new Explorers Social Studies Curriculum.
-Sharing stories and pictures, she brings their studies to life with nearly every child raising her or his hand to ask a question at the end of the presentation.
-As part of her past Everest climbs, TA developed various climbing-themed physical activity curricula for use in schools and community programs.
-The current version for TA’s 2016 Everest climb can be downloaded by clicking: TA’s Everest 3.0 School Curriculum.
+TA often visits Grade Four and Grade Five classrooms to bring their Social Studies curriculum to life.
+Sharing stories and pictures from explorations and expeditions, TA enthrals the students with nearly every child raising their hand to ask a question at the end of the presentation.
+As part of past Everest climbs, TA developed various climbing-themed physical activity curricula for use in schools and community programs.
+TA’s 2016 Everest climb curriculum can be downloaded here: TA’s Everest 3.0 School Curriculum.

 Here’s some feedback from school presentations and expeditions: